Cambodians vote in local election amid intimidation, threats

 Associated Press

-PHNOM PENH, Cambodia (AP) — Cambodians vote Sunday in local elections that are their first chance to go to the polls since the ruling party of long-serving Prime Minister Hun Sen swept a 2018 general election that was widely criticized as unfair.
+PHNOM PENH, Cambodia (AP) — Cambodians headed to the polls Sunday in local elections that are their first chance to vote since the ruling party of long-serving Prime Minister Hun Sen swept a 2018 general election that was widely criticized as unfair.

 Hun Sen’s Cambodian People’s Party is certain to sail to easy victory again following what the U.N.
-Human Rights Office said was a pattern of “threats, intimidation and obstruction targeting opposition candidates. ”
+Human Rights Office charged Thursday was a pattern of “threats, intimidation and obstruction targeting opposition candidates. ”

-It said that candidates have faced numerous restrictions and reprisals that have hindered their activities. and several have been imprisoned.
-Four days before the election, at least six opposition candidates and activists are in detention awaiting trial while others summoned on politically motivated charges have gone into hiding, the Human Rights Office said in a statement.
+“Candidates have faced numerous restrictions and reprisals that have hindered their activities, with imprisonment of a number of candidates that appears designed to curb political campaigning,” the agency said.
+It added that at least six opposition candidates and activists were in detention four days before the polls, awaiting trial, while others summonsed on politically motivated charges had gone into hiding.

 Cambodia’s delegation at the U.N.
 Geneva offices said in a statement that the criticism was “erroneous, politicized and selective.”
 It said “all political parties, including opposition ones, have fully exercised their rights in line with the laws and registered schedules without any threats and obstruction.”